 Two men dead following separate incidents in Mourne Mountains

-PSNI had earlier issued warning to public about high winds in the area
+Local people said walkers faced very strong westerly winds and poor visibility on Sunday

-Two men have died following separate incidents the Mourne Mountains, Co Down.
+The Mournes is a very popular amenity for hill walkers.
 Photograph: iStock

-Two men have died following separate incidents in the Mourne Mountains on Sunday.
+Two men have died following separate incidents in the Mourne Mountains in Co Down on Sunday.

 Inspector Frances McCullough said: “Police and other emergency services responded but unfortunately both men died at the scene.